-Like everybody else, I have family and friends who mean the world to me, and with who I love to spend time, regardless of whether it’s over a good, homecooked meal, or out and about, just hanging out.
+LLike everybody else, I have family and friends who mean the world to me, and with whom I love to spend time, regardless of whether it’s over a good, homecooked meal, or out and about, just hanging out.
 This matters to me.
 I am the kind of person who shows care by doing, ironically not always being good with words.
 I firmly believe behaviour is truth, and it’s not how you feel that matters, but how you behave.
-And regardless of whether it’s work or play, one of its tenets is that you make an effort to make time for the people and things in your life that matter.
+And regardless of whether it’s work or play, one of its tenets is that you make an effort for your team or make time for the people and things in your life that matter.

 I‘ve been drawing ever since I can remember.
 I don’t think I was very good at it, and for some years, I got stuck in a rut.
 And then I discovered 3D, which I took to at once because it was so much more in line with what I saw in my mind’s eye and what I wanted to achieve.
 I use various applications, but in this day and age, where everybody goes for hyperreal, I have to admit I like to add a painterly feel to my personal work.
 I also like other artists’ work, ranging from Beth Caverner to staples like John Howe and Alessandro Baldasseroni, Syyd Mead, Neville Page, or Alex Alvarez, with whom I shared a seat in the 2014 and 15 CGAwards jury.